 - a.
 10% of its NAV in debt and money market securities rated AAA; or - b.
-8% of its NAV in debt and money market securities rated AA; or - c.
-6% of its NAV in debt and money market securities rated A and below.
+8% of its NAV in debt and money market securities rated AA: or - c.
+6% of its NAV in debt and money market securities rated A and below issued by a single issuer.

-Such investment limit may be extended by 2% of NAV with the prior approval of the Board of Trustee and the Board of directors of the AMC, subject to overall limit being within 12% of NAV.
+The above investment limits may be extended by up to 2% of the NAV of the scheme with prior approval of the Board of Trustees and Board of Directors of the AMC, subject to compliance with the overall 12% limit as specified above.